Random-Devil-with-internet/Evidence_Guide/Html.md

 ```

 To begin making a webpage you need to add the html tag in the html tags you add the head and body tages.
-Inside the head tag you put the metadata about the webpage in.
+Inside the head tag you put the metadata about the webpage in and the body tages is where you put the content an the structurire of the webpage.